Federal Income Tax Withholding for Persons Employed by a Foreign Person

 Nonresident aliens employed by a foreign person

 The wages paid by a foreign person to a nonresident alien with respect to services performed in the United States are effectively connected with the conduct of a trade or business in the United States.
-These wages are subject to the graduated tax rates and to income tax withholding and reporting by the foreign employer.
-These wages are subject to special withholding rules for nonresident aliens found in Chapter 9 of Publication 15.
+These wages are subject to the U.S. graduated tax rates and federal income tax withholding and reporting by the foreign employer.
+These wages are subject to special withholding rules for nonresident aliens found in Chapter 9 of Publication 15 (Circular E), Employer's Tax Guide.
 In addition, these wages may be exempt from withholding under an income tax treaty.

 Exceptions to mandatory withholding of federal income tax on nonresident aliens